stateofneptune/stateofneptune.com/README.md

 If you don't already have an account, then [create a Cloudflare account here](https://dash.cloudflare.com/sign-up/pages).
 Next go to your dashboard and follow the [Cloudflare Pages deployment guide](https://developers.cloudflare.com/pages/framework-guides/deploy-anything/).

-Within the projects "Settings" for "Build and deployments", the "Build command" should be `yarn build`, and the "Build output directory" should be set to `dist`.
+Within the projects "Settings" for "Build and deployments", the "Build command" should be `npm run build`, and the "Build output directory" should be set to `dist`.

 ### Function Invocation Routes